 The education programs were developed in 2005 to address the gap in educational support for kids and young people living with cancer.
 Today the programs operate in major paediatric hospitals in Victoria, New South Wales and South Australia.

 The need for education support for kids with cancer

 Every year, more than 950 children and young people aged 0-19 are diagnosed with cancer in Australia.

 Young learners with cancer are absent from school for long periods during treatment and recovery, often becoming isolated from their school and friends.
 Many drop class levels when they return to school and find it difficult to engage with their education.

 Making sure kids stay engaged with their education while they receive treatment for cancer is one of the fundamental ways Fight Cancer Foundation helps reduce the long term impact of cancer.

 How does Fight Cancer Foundation's education program help?

-Continuity of education for kids and young people living with cancer helps ensure they reach their educational, professional and vocational potential.
+Continuity of education for kids and young people living with cancer helps ensure they reach their full educational, professional and vocational potential.